ECCC-MSC/open-data/canada.ca_upcoming/msc-data/bulletins/readme_bulletins_en.md

 * [Alphanumerical data available on the MSC Datamart](readme_bulletins-datamart_en.md)
 * [Binary data available on the MSC Datamart](readme_bulletinsbufr-datamart_en.md)
-* Link to the subpage of the dataset for GeoMet [example](../../msc-geomet/giops_en.md), if the subpage exists
-	* NOTE: does not exist for the GDPS

 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../how-to/readme_en.md) is available.